applewoodsmokedham/metagraph/memory-bank/systemPatterns.md

 5. SDK layer configures provider for selected network
 6. API calls are made to the selected network

-This system patterns document provides a comprehensive overview of the architecture, design patterns, and component relationships in the METHANE application.
+This system patterns document provides a comprehensive overview of the architecture, design patterns, and component relationships in the METAGRAPH application.